 This metric is an indication of the percent of long-term residents which experienced a urinary tract infection.
 Although more of these infections may reflect poorly on a nursing home's hygiene protocols, it can be problematic to compare different facilities due to nursing homes having differing reporting standards.

 In Colorado State Veterans Home at Fitzsimons, 17.61% of Patients use Anti-Psychotic Medication

 This figure is a measure of the percent of long-term patients that were given antipsychotic medication.
 High levels of antipsychotic drug use may mean a nursing home is using these medications to subdue residents in scenarios where such medications are not medically required.
 Nevertheless, some facilities need to rely more on these drugs due to an increased number of patients suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were prescribed antianxiety drugs.
-Antianxiety medications are administered to residents experiencing depression and anxiety.
+This tells you the percent of patients who were prescribed antianxiety drugs.
+Antianxiety drugs are administered to patients suffering from depression or anxiety.